DB: Legislative framework for commercial superfunds

 - Why this is important

-This change is intended to make it easier for trustees exercise a charge, lien or set-off against a member's benefits in cases where the member disputes that course of action.
+This change is intended to make it easier for trustees to exercise a charge, lien or set-off against a member's benefits in cases where the member disputes that course of action.
 A recent Court of Appeal decision suggested that trustees who want to recover past overpayments of benefits by recoupment (deductions from future payments) cannot start recoupment until they have a Pensions Ombudsman's decision confirming that they may recoup and have referred that ombudsman decision to the County Court.
-The amendments made by the Bill are intended to remove the need to refer to the County Court.
+The amendments made by section 121 of the Pension Schemes Act will remove the need to refer to the County Court.

 - Current position and projected timings